 3RD CAVALRY GROUP (MECHANIZED)

-The 3rd Cavalry Group was the reconnaissance arm of the XX Corps, U.S. 3rd Army.
+During WWII the 3rd Cavalry Group was a reconnaissance element of the XX Corps, U.S. 3rd Army.
 Composed of the 43rd Cavalry Squadron and the 3rd Cavalry Squadron, they had fought their way across France and into the German frontier by the Fall of 1944.
-Equipped with machine-gun mounted jeeps, mortars, M-8 "Greyhound" armored cars and light tanks, these mechanized cavalry squadrons screened the XX Corp's movements, performed observation work, and when the occasion demanded carried out attacks on enemy positions.
+Equipped with machine-guns mounted on jeeps, 60mm mortars, M-8 "Greyhound" armored cars, self-propelled howitzers and M24 "Chaffee" tanks, these versatile and highly mobile units screened the XX Corp's movements, performed observation work, and when the occasion demanded carried out attacks on enemy positions.

 PFC.
 JAMES F. THOMAS, JR.